List of News and Information about brazil on 4WheelsNews.com

 Dimitris Psillakis, managing director of passenger cars at Mercedes-Benz in Brazil, remarked that the brand entered into a segment of new clients in regards to style and price.Read the entire article BMW, Mercedes-Benz see impressive sales in Brazil in Q1 2014, despite market slump

-Volkswagen is laying off around 900 jobs at its Sao Bernardo do Campo site outside of Sao Paulo and its Sao Jose dos Pinhais plant in Parana as the carmaker faces slumping demand in Brazil.
-The layoffs will commence on May 5, according to Brazil's Metalworkers' Union.
+German carmaker Volkswagen is laying off around 900 jobs at its Sao Bernardo do Campo site outside of Sao Paulo and at its Sao Jose dos Pinhais plant in Parana.
+The layoffs comes the carmaker is facing slumping demand in Brazil.
+The layoffs will commence on May 5, 2014 according to Brazil's Metalworkers' Union.

-Volkswagen's Brazilian unit said in a statement that they are using the flexibility tools set in the contracts between the company and unions to adjust to the markets actual demand.
+Volkswagen's Brazilian unit -- Volkswagen do Brasil -- said in a statement that they are using the flexibility tools set in the contracts between the company and unions to adjust to the markets actual demand.

-In March, carmakers posted a 15-percent year-on-year drop in auto sales in Brazil to just 240,800 vehicles, according to Brazilian automakers association, Anfavea.
+In March, carmakers posted a 15-percent year-on-year drop in auto sales in Brazil to just 240,800 vehicles, according to Brazilian automakers association, Anfavea (Associacao Nacional dos Fabricantes de Veiculos Automotores).
 Vehicle output also dropped 8 percent in the first three months of 2014 to 789,900 units.Read the entire article Volkswagen is laying off 900 workers at two Brazilian sites

 Volkswagen may not be the official automotive sponsor of the 2014 FIFA World Cup Brazil, but the German carmaker is planning for a major ad push to tout its VW Golf GTI during the coverage of the games.
 Volkswagen of America's marketing chief Vinay Shahani, the German carmaker is buying ad spots across during coverage of the World Cup this June.